tapsaman/MonoGameTestGame/README.md

 * question event with answer option switch
 * better text highlight shader
 * abstract class UIInput from Button
+* event manager not waiting and waiting for id

 could do but prob won't:
 * async loading, maybe enough for scene load methods (task lists or IEnumerator "yield" methods?)